department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/writing-for-seo.md

 ## Meta properties

  Writing for SEO is more than having meta title tags, descriptions, and keywords, but we still want to include them and make sure that we're using them consistently.

+ Each page needs a unique title tag and meta description.
+Don't use the same title tags and meta descriptions on multiple pages.
+Duplicate title tags and descriptions are bad for SEO and confuse users on search results.

 __Why they're important__